hiranthaPeiris/hiranthaPeiris/README.md

 - 😄 Pronouns: he :satisfied:

-- ⚡ Fun fact: I'm not only a dev i did more interesting work on film and VFX and still an hobby.
+- ⚡ Fun fact: I'm not only a dev i did more interesting work on Cinematography and VFX and still a hobby.

 ![](https://media.giphy.com/media/l46ChKeGsmsfE3Un6/giphy.gif)